Off-the-grid prediction and testing for linear combination of translated features: Introduction

 \subsection{Previous work}

 Estimating the linear coefficients and the parameters of model \eqref{eq:model} from an observation $y$ has attracted a lot of attention over the past decade.
 A major contribution in this field comes from the formulation of the BLasso problem in \cite{de2012exact}.
 This optimization problem on a space of measures allows to estimate both linear coefficients and non-linear parameters without using a grid on the parameter space.
-This off-the-grid method has succesfully been used in \cite{candes2014towards} and \cite{candes2013super} in the context of super-resolution as well as in \cite{duval2015exact} for spikes deconvolution.
-High probability bounds for the prediction error have been given in \cite{tang2014near} and \cite{boyer2017adapting} for the specific dictionary of complex exponentials continuously paremetrized by their frequencies and more recently in \cite{butucea22} for a wide range of dictionnaries parametrized over a one-dimensional space.
+This off-the-grid method has successfully been used in \cite{candes2014towards} and \cite{candes2013super} in the context of super-resolution as well as in \cite{duval2015exact} for spikes deconvolution.
+High probability bounds for the prediction error have been given in \cite{tang_compressed_sensing}, \cite{tang2014near} and \cite{boyer2017adapting} for the specific dictionary of complex exponential functions continuously parameterized by their frequencies and more recently in \cite{butucea22} for a wide range of dictionaries parameterized over a one-dimensional space.
 These results are based on certificate functions whose existence have been proven in a very general framework in \cite{poon2018geometry} provided that the non-linear parameters of the mixture are well-separated with respect to a Riemannian metric.

 Goodness-of-fit tests are used to check whether observations are indeed derived from a given statistical model.
 We refer to the monograph \cite{ingsterbook2003} for a comprehensive presentation of goodness-of-fit testing.
 When we consider a finite dictionary of features $(\varphi_T(\theta), \theta \in \cq)$ with $\cq$ a known finite subset of $\Theta$, the model \eqref{eq:model} can be rewritten as a linear regression model, possibly of high dimension depending on the size of the finite dictionary $p := \operatorname{Card}(\cq)$.
 In this case, testing the goodness-of-fit of the model amounts to testing whether the linear coefficients in the mixture are equal to some given linear coefficients.
 When the dictionary is known, the testing problem is homogeneous in the linear coefficients $\beta$ and is therefore equivalent to testing $\beta \equiv 0$, which is a signal detection problem.